-Were comparable analysis done in New Jersey, even if the net revenue were smaller (because there are as of yet fewer EVs in New Jersey), the results would almost certainly be similar in direction: EV drivers in New Jersey are likely already putting downward pressure on utility rates to the benefit of all customers.
+Were comparable analysis done in New Jersey, the net revenue may be smaller because there are fewer EVs in New Jersey, but the results would almost certainly be similar.
+EV drivers in New Jersey are likely already putting downward pressure on utility rates to the benefit of all customers.
 And those benefits will continue to grow in the future as additional vehicles are added to the grid.

 Another study completed by M.J.
 Bradley & Associates demonstrates similar benefits on the East Coast.
-The study found that the EV adoption levels needed to meet New York's climate goals would provide more than \$75 billion in net benefits, including \$24 billion in reduced utility bills for all utility customers stemming from the same effect already observed in the real world by the Synapse study.
-14 The New York analysis also estimates that drivers in the state could realize \$34 billion in reduced fuel and maintenance costs.
+The study found that the EV adoption levels needed to meet New York's climate goals would provide more than \$75 billion in net benefits, including \$24 billion in reduced utility bills for all utility customers stemming from the same effect already observed in the real world by the Synapse study.14 The New York analysis also estimates that drivers in the state could realize \$34 billion in reduced fuel and maintenance costs.
 Utility customers in New Jersey deserve to realize the same cost savings.